UtkarshSarkari/Convofobia-Frontend/README.md

-#Swith to master2 branch to get code
+Switch to master2 branch to get code